Log on to the Container Service console.

 Click Create with Image or Create with Orchestration Template.

 Click Create with Image.
-Complete the following configurations per your needs:
+Complete the following configurations as per your needs:

 In the General section: